 Years ago, I felt trapped in my personal future goals.
 Never the present, and I was unable to enjoy daily simplicity, gentle laughter or firmly saying NO to what others wanted from me.

 We are also forced to stop, think and face the upcoming or needed changes.
 Life is creation.
-Neglecting or not taking responsibility into creating in our everyday lives means sabotaging our very own existence.
+Neglecting or not taking responsibility for creating in our everyday lives means sabotaging our very own existence.

 I believe the number one step to get out of the oh-so-fearful comfort zone is by learning to make a fool of ourselves.
 Learning to laugh in front of life’s struggles is the perfect shield.
 And it helps us support and nurture our courage.
 It helps us to correctly disregard others’ people opinions and influence into what is right or wrong in our lives.
 When we are the only ones in need of making decisions for ourselves.

 Let’s face it.
 There is no excitement around the comfort zone.
 It is the place where we drown ourselves with boredom.
 I believe the number one step to get out of the fear-comfort zone is by learning to make a fool of ourselves.